everett96/i3-configs/README.md

 - `util-linux` – Includes `setsid`, used to launch apps cleanly
 - `ttf-font-awesome` – Icon glyphs
 - `ttf-nerd-fonts-symbols` or `ttf-nerd-fonts-symbols-mono` – For icons used in i3blocks
+- `ttf-fira-code` (or any Nerd Font) – Font used by default in i3/config

 ### Date/Time Utilities